kirka121/kontract/README.md

 			- clock in / clock out
 			- add comments to task lists
 			- comment on projects
+			- members have roles. aka marketers, runners, cutters, drivers. need to think of a way to allow dynamic setup of this
+				- e.g. supervisors could be allowed to accept projects, mark other members for task completion / quality, and clock-in/out times

 		- clients;
 			- book appointment for service